dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

 There is a great blog article about why this step is needed => https://frankdenneman.nl/2018/11/15/kubernetes-swap-and-the-vmware-balloon-driver/
 How to do it on Ubuntu => https://www.tecmint.com/disable-swap-partition-in-centos-ubuntu/

-To be compliant with the versions listed iin [NCP 2.5 Release Notes](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.5/rn/NSX-Container-Plugin-25-Release-Notes.html#sysreqs) certain version of K8S will be installed.
+To be compliant with the versions listed in [NCP 2.5 Release Notes](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.5/rn/NSX-Container-Plugin-25-Release-Notes.html#sysreqs) certain version of K8S will be installed.
 For this lab K8S 1.14 will be installed.
 To check the compatibility of K8S <-> Docker [this URL](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.14.md#external-dependencies) can be reviewed.
 For this lab Docker 18.06 will be installed.

 # Docker Installation
 [Back to Table of Contents](https://github.com/dumlutimuralp/k8s-with-nsx-t-2.5.x/tree/master/Part%202#Table-of-Contents)